WWE Rumors: Future Hall Of Famer Kurt Angle To Fight Brock Lesnar Or Roman Reigns At ‘Wrestlemania 33’

 A photo posted by Wrestling Of RomanReigns ???????? (@wwereigns_fan) on

 If this is the case, Kurt could go back and do what he does best and play the heel.
 This time, he will be pitted against one of the WWE’s freshest faces in the form of Roman Reigns.
 Angle has already been quoted as saying that he would love the opportunity to face Roman Reigns.
-The WWE will greatly benefit with this as it can put Kurt Angle back in the main event while putting one of their recent moneymaker, Roman Reigns, over the top.
+The WWE will greatly benefit with this as it can put Kurt Angle back in the main event while putting one of their recent moneymakers, Roman Reigns, over the top.

 Roman Reigns will also get to work with one of the best in-ring performers in WWE history.
 Kurt Angle is also one of the very best when it comes to riling up and entertaining the crowd.
 Roman Reigns will learn a thing or two from battling with one of the best to ever do it.